 Exploring student agency at the Young Voices Exhibition

-As part of the Catholic Schools Office Virtual Academy, students from across the diocese gathered at the University of Newcastle this week to participate in the Young Voices Exhibition.
+As part of the Catholic Schools Office Virtual Academy, students from across the diocese recently gathered at the University of Newcastle to participate in the Young Voices Exhibition.

 The Young Voices Exhibition allows students studying the academy’s Agency unit to showcase what they have worked on throughout the term.
 Students are encouraged to think across disciplines to research and solve problems in an area of interest to them.